ricardoh2021/plant-watering-system/README.md

 ## Nail Placement

 Place the nails at least 2-3 inches apart in the soil for more accurate moisture readings.
 Ensure they are inserted deep enough to measure the soil's moisture content effectively.

+## General Troubleshooting

+- Isolate the issue.
+  - If issue related to Load Cell or LED, upload Load Cell specific code to debug.
+  - If issue is related to Moisture Sensors, upload the original Water 1.0 file to isolate the issue to the Mositure Sensors.
+- Check connections!
+Make sure everything is plugged in and there is nothing loose.
+Check Schematic to help you if needed.
+- Ensure that the scale is placed in the middle, otherwise it will give innacurate readings.
+- Ensure that nails are not placed close together as this can give innaccurate readings.
+- Ensure the pump is connected via the mini breadboard wires and also through the extension cord.